thorncl/FW-Separation/README.md

 # Preface

-This repository explores a post-processing chemical separation technique used in Magnetic Resonance Imaging.
-Fat-Water Separation for Diffusion-Weighted Echo Planar Imaging (DW-EPI) is carried-out in the notebook below.
+This repository explores a post-processing technique used in Magnetic Resonance Imaging.
+Fat-Water Separation for Diffusion-Weighted Echo Planar Imaging (DW-EPI) (or chemical-shift encoded MRI) is carried-out in the notebook below.

 The repository also contains methods for generating k-space data via Echo Planar Imaging, and the means by which a sample image may be recovered from a corrupted image, with some delay induced in the spatial frequency domain.